AbelG101/foodie/README.md

 ### Technologies used

-- Git, linters (Stylelint, Lighthouse, Webhint and ESLint) and Webpack.
+- Git, linters (Stylelint, Lighthouse, Webhint, and ESLint), and Webpack.

 ## Getting Started